Report your catch

 In addition to the personal information collected when you purchased your Tidal Waters Sport Fishing Licence, DFO requires additional information to determine recreational catch and effort statistics.
 This additional information includes the following elements: date(s) fished, management unit(s) fished in, method(s) of fishing used, number of juvenile licence holders fishing with you (if any), days originated from a sport fishing lodge (if any), days fished with a paid fishing guide (if any), the number, by species, of finfish and shellfish kept and released, and length of halibut kept.

-This information will be collected via the internet Recreational Effort and Catch Survey or the internet Annual Recreational Catch survey, which are administered by an independent consulting company on DFO’s behalf.
-The consulting company will be provided with your name, licence number and email address in order to conduct the survey.
+This information will be collected via the internet Recreational Effort and Catch Reporting Program or the internet Annual Recreational Catch Reporting Program, which are administered by an independent consulting company on DFO’s behalf.
+The consulting company will be provided with your name, licence number and email address in order to conduct the program.

 The information that you provide may be used to evaluate fish management and stock assessment programs.
 It may also be disclosed to DFO’s Compliance and Enforcement Division in the event of a suspected violation.
 In some cases, information may be disclosed without consent for purposes authorized under subsection 8(2) of the Privacy Act.

 Personal information is collected pursuant to section 7 of the Fisheries Act, and section 17 of the British Columbia Sport Fishing Regulations, 1996.
-Not providing the information requested in the survey would be a violation of the conditions of your licence.
+Not providing the information requested in the reporting program would be a violation of the conditions of your licence.

 You have the right to the correction of, access to and protection of your personal information under the Privacy Act.
 If you have concerns regarding the handling of your personal information, you have the right to file a complaint with the Privacy Commissioner of Canada.

-Personal information collected through the survey is described in the Personal Information Banks entitled Nationally Regulated Recreational, Domestic, and Sport Fishing (DFO PPU 415).
+Personal information collected through the reporting program is described in the Personal Information Banks entitled Nationally Regulated Recreational, Domestic, and Sport Fishing (DFO PPU 415).
 Learn more

 - Date modified: